Moments of M

 The Sisu Bento Box contains tools that help teams see a problem from a different angle.
 We don’t recommend hanging upside down like a bat unless you already do yoga.
 But re-framing language is high on the list.
 Here is an example of what I mean.

-I recently worked with two teams from a university library.
+I worked with two teams from a university library some time ago.
 Their work was interconnected and included, in part, acquiring e-resources for students and academic staff.
 Publishers aren’t that keen on making it easy for libraries to provide e-books and e-resources to their clients in an open-ended way.
 Licensing arrangements vary, and can often get unnecessarily complicated.
 Frustrations abound.

 We decided to map the entire process using an old-fashioned analog method.
 No flowcharts, no fancy technical terms; just ten or so human beings standing in for each step in the process chain and describing its Moments of Magic and Moments of Misery from the client’s perspective.
 It was fun, and useful too.
 All of a sudden things didn’t feel so burdensome, or lifeless, or impossible to change.